Evaluation and diagnosis of the patient with renal allograft dysfunction

 The causes of renal allograft dysfunction vary with the time (usually classified as immediate, early, and late period) after transplantation.

 This topic will provide an overview of the evaluation and diagnosis of renal allograft dysfunction among patients who have undergone kidney transplantation.
 The classification, diagnosis, and treatment of acute renal allograft rejection, chronic renal allograft nephropathy, and BK virus-induced (polyomavirus-induced) nephropathy are discussed in more detail elsewhere.
-(See "Clinical manifestations and diagnosis of acute renal allograft rejection" and "Acute renal allograft rejection: Treatment" and "C4d staining in renal allografts and treatment of antibody-mediated rejection" and "Chronic renal allograft nephropathy" and "Clinical manifestations and diagnosis of BK virus-induced (polyomavirus-induced) nephropathy in kidney transplantation" and "Prevention and management of BK virus-induced (polyomavirus-induced) nephropathy in kidney transplantation".)
+(See "Clinical features and diagnosis of acute renal allograft rejection" and "Treatment of acute T cell-mediated (cellular) rejection of the renal allograft" and "Prevention and treatment of antibody-mediated rejection of the renal allograft" and "Chronic renal allograft nephropathy" and "Clinical manifestations and diagnosis of BK virus-induced (polyomavirus-induced) nephropathy in kidney transplantation" and "Prevention and management of BK virus-induced (polyomavirus-induced) nephropathy in kidney transplantation".)

 - http://optn.transplant.hrsa.gov/ (Accessed on November 20, 2013).